-All PicoScope 9000 Series oscilloscopes can perform up to four fast Fourier transforms of input signals using a range of windowing functions.
-FFTs are useful for finding crosstalk problems, finding distortion problems in analog waveforms caused by nonlinear amplifiers, adjusting filter circuits designed to filter out certain harmonics in a waveform, testing impulse responses of systems, and identifying and locating noise and interference sources.
+All PicoScope 9300 Series oscilloscopes can calculate real, imaginary and complex Fast Fourier Transforms of input signals using a range of windowing functions.
+The results can be further processed using the math functions.
+FFTs are useful for finding crosstalk and distortion problems, adjusting filter circuits designed to filter out certain harmonics in a waveform, testing impulse responses of systems, and identifying and locating noise and interference sources.

 |Optical input (9.5 GHz)||tick|

 |Integrated TDR/TDT (60 ps / 2.5 to 6 V)||tick||tick|

 PicoScope 9301-25 accessories included

 PicoScope 9302-15 accessories included